Searching ...

 The Audubon Park Garden District extends far beyond the original neighborhood, encompassing a bustling main street with coveted restaurants, shopping, and entertainment.
 East End Market is a trendy hub with local food and retail shops.
 Local Dome and Kadence are two of the 34 Michelin-recognized restaurants in Orlando.
 The open-air Audubon Park Community Market brings together farmers, fishermen, chefs, artisans, musicians, and neighbors, selling everything from freshly picked fruits to fully prepared meals.

-The Harry P Leu Gardens are one of Orlando’s most beautiful natural attractions.
+The Harry P. Leu Gardens are one of Orlando’s most beautiful natural attractions.
 The 50-acre botanical garden is renowned for its 750 varieties of camellias.
-The gardens also include a butterfly garden, citrus groves, and oak hammocks.
+It also includes a butterfly garden, citrus groves, and oak hammocks.

 If uniqueness, character, and location matter, put this area at the top of your list.
 Audubon Park delivers something different than the typical central Florida neighborhood.
 The neighborhood had a median list price of $515,000, with 12 homes for sale in October 2022.